WeareJH/m2-core-bug-catalog-import-export/README.md

 # Magento 2 Core Bug Fix for Module Catalog Import Export
 This module fixes an issue where the product export would create duplicate rows when a product had HTML Entities in the description field.
-This Module has been tested with Magento CE 2.1.2.
+This Module has been tested with the following Magento versions CE 2.1.2, CE 2.1.3.

 ## Installation
 This module is installable via `Composer`.